Akter8/rts-cycle-conserving-rm/README.md

 ## Assumptions and limitations

+* Frequency-calculation overhead time was given as 0.05 units, but there was nothing about frequency-change overhead time.
+So we have assumed a frequency-change time as 0.1 units of time (double of frequency-calculation overhead).
+(See configuration.h)
 * The phase, period and deadline parameters of a task can only be integers.
 This is because integers do not cause a loss of accuracy and integers are much easier to work with in terms of schedulers with non-integer granularities.
 * The actual execution time essentially calculated and known before hand in this simulation so as to calculate the next decision point.
 Otherwise it is not possible to simulate a schedule by only calling the scheduler at decision points.
 * In the CC-RM algorithm originally devised by Pillai et al, the allocate_cycles() function is only called when a new job arrives.
 In this program, both allocate_cycles and select_frequency() are called at every decision point as jobs run from 50%-100% of their wcet and the actual execution time is not known by the allocate_cycles().
 * Task-sets with worst-case task utilisation > 1 might or might not be schedulable because psuedo random numbers are being used to find the actual execution time.
 So the simulation still runs for task-sets with worst-case task utilisation > 1, only that it might not finish scheduling.
+* The program contains lots of global variables being used to transfer data between functions.
+Not a problem at this scale of programming, but would be a problem if and when the program would scale up.